 Then came Nursing.
 And numbers suddenly began to matter.
 They did.
 Chemistry and Biology.
 That’s how God makes us tick.
 And guess what?
 It’s all numbers.
 Really.
 Numbers are important.
 They are.

 So, I live in a constant state of waiting.
-Will my numbers be beautiful again next month?
+Will my numbers be beautiful again next week when I go back to the doctor?
 Will my status continue to remain quo?

-Or will next month be the one where that other shoe will finally drop?
-The one where I’m told to try to find the beauty in the numbers instead?
+Or will this be the time where that other shoe will finally drop?
+The one where the numbers turn ugly and I’m told to try to find the beauty in them instead?

 Only God knows that.
 Yes, only God.
 And He’ll tell me, when it’s time for me to know.